jcolago/weekend-movie-sagas/To-Do.md

 -------START UP-------
     -[x] npm install
-    -[] set up database
+    -[x] set up database
-    -[] take stock of provided code
+    -[x] take stock of provided code
-    -[] npm run client/server
+    -[x] npm run client/server
 -------DATABASE-------
     -[x] Create database "saga_movies_weekend"
     -[x] Run queries from the .sql file
-    -[] Table join for movies and genres to be displayed on details page
+    -[?]
+Table join for movies and genres to be displayed on details page
 ------------------------FRONT END-----------------------

 ---------SAGAS & REDUCERS----------
     -[] Saga for genre list to store genre data in reducer

 ---------FEATURE LIST---------
-    -[] Route to "/" in App.jsx
+    -[x] Route to "/" in App.jsx
-    -[] On click event on poster to capture the movie id number -[] History.push to bring user to details page for specific movie
+    -[x] On click event on poster to capture the movie id number -[x] History.push to bring user to details page for specific movie
 ---------DETAILS PAGE---------
-    -[] Create Details component and route in App.jsx -[] Display all data for the movie including all genres
+    -[x] Create Details component and route in App.jsx -[] Display all data for the movie including all genres
         - Will need a table join for this, message Mason if stuck -[] GET request for a specific movie using req.params and :id